-One of the most popular being the centuries-old Helping Hand jig.
+One of the most popular is the centuries-old Helping Hand jig.

-As a tool, this been around for decades (okay, I exaggerated about the centuries!) and is a bread and butter tool for model makers.
+As a tool, this has been around for decades (okay, I exaggerated about the centuries!) and is a bread-and-butter tool for model makers.
 Many of the best model railways will have been made with these somewhere in the production.

 And, they certainly are a lot better than using your fingers but are still far from not perfect.